 Experience with vascular injuries predates any recorded history as our species developed from not only the gatherers but also the hunters.
 Understanding vascular anatomy for a quick and successful kill is still passed on orally in non-Western and nonliterate cultures.
 Understanding vascular anatomy is essentially for appropriate dressing of the carcass and understanding vascular anatomy for the harvesting of blood as a renewable food resource in some cultures is necessary.
 Lastly, the reality of war has driven the knowledge of vascular anatomy not only for killing one's opponent but also for the salvage of the injured combatant.

 The first medical discussions of vascular injury are found in the Edwin Smith Papyrus from approximately 3000 bc.
 Galen may be the best resource for his descriptions of arterial and venous injuries in the wounds seen by the gladiators.
 He advises ligature for arterial injuries and styptic for venous wounds.
-Galen and his remaining theories remained in practice through the Dark Ages, when surgical care was left ...
+Galen and his remaining theories remained in practice through the Dark Ages, when surgical care ...